Joint Car Insurance: Should You Combine Policies With Your Spouse?

 Domestic Partners

-• Marital discount may not apply
+• Marital discount typically does not apply

-• Joint policy accepted at most insurers
+• Joint policy accepted at most major insurers

 • Multi-car discount eligible

-• May need extra documentation
+• May need extra documentation to qualify

 Pincher's Pro Tip